avannaa/pangya-guides/noob-building/noob-building.md

 first things first, 10 million of each currency is indeed A LOT, so don't worry too much about frivolous buys.
 "pang" (P) is the in-game currency, while "points" (aka "cookies", C) are the supposedly real-money currency.

-now well, what are some "close to optimal" builds?
+now well, what are some "actually pretty good" builds?
 i won't optimize too much here, just the simple stuff you can do in 20 minutes as a clueless noob (so i won't mention stuff like memorial stuff, wind cards and Titan Cham here).

 ## basic stats